lindzcook/USNDataGuides/data-graphics.md

 Pick color breaks carefully.
 Your data may not be best represented with equal-interval breaks.
 See what patterns emerge using a variety of algorithms, such as quantiles, [Jenks natural breaks](http://en.wikipedia.org/wiki/Jenks_natural_breaks_optimization), [head/tail breaks](https://sites.google.com/site/thepowerofcartography/head-tail-breaks), standard deviation, or even arbitrary breaks that might make sense for your data.
 For example, if your data is average commute time to work, breaks of 10, 20, 30, 45 and 60+ minutes might make the most sense for readers, even if your data is not distributed normally among those breaks.

 Make sure your color breaks don't mislead readers about the distribution of your data.
 For instance, if your values are mostly clustered between 1 and 10 but includes a few items above 1,000, make sure that the color that represents 1,000 is more than just one shade different than the color that represents 10.
-The Daily Beast uses a tool they made called [Histagram.me](http://www.histagram.me/) to examine the distribution of datasets.

 If the pattern you see in your data only appears under a custom color break scale, rethink whether the pattern is actually in the data.